alexa923/CapoSagro_Alexa/README.md

 We used bracken to correct kraken2 results with the 08_bracken.sh script.
 We also did a krona visualization after this correction.

+### Step 10

+We used the 09_table_assignation.sh script to make an occurrence table with the species in rows and the number of reads in columns according to the sed6 and sed8 samples

+### Step 11

+Then, we used the 10_top50euka.R script to make barplots representing the top 50 most assigned eukaryotic species for each sample.

 ### References
 https://github.com/ZimmermannHH/BeringSea_shotgun_sequencing/